ibexa/documentation-developer/docs/templating/layout/customize_storefront_layout.md

 To do it, create your own template in `templates/theme/storefront/cart/component/maincart/maincart_empty_cart.html.twig`.

-You can customize it, for example, to remove a "Continue shopping button" in the following way:
+You can customize it, for example, to remove a "Continue shopping" button in the following way:

 ``` html+twig
 {% trans_default_domain 'ibexa_cart' %}